Good and Bad Stress

 I understand it may seem slightly unusual, setting goals when you’re already anxious, stressed out and overwhelmed, but actually, it is a great way to relax and get inspired by your own attitude.
 Of course, we’re not talking here about long term goals that require a lot of time, commitment and energy but about planning short term.
 This simple act of setting good short term goals will keep you organized and accountable.
 Not to mention that you will prevent senselessly and yet so tempting procrastination that could only make your stress and anxiety even worse.

 So take a couple of deep breaths, refocus your mind and shift to a higher level of consciousness.
-Release pressure and high expectations about the long term future and focus on a present moment.
+Release pressure and high expectations about the long term future and focus on the present moment.
 Then look around yourself and ask yourself what you can accomplish within the next couple of minutes that would improve your current situation.
 What are the things you could do right now and it would make you feel a little bit better and more peaceful?
 Is there anything that announces itself as in the need to be fixed, changed or adjust?
 If yes, do it!
 Take advantage of the current situation and enter a flow state.

 9. Reach Out